-My most asked questions on home visits for breastfeeding help, insurance coverage for visits, what I can and cannot help with, what my personality is like, and more!
+My most asked questions on lactation consultant visits for breastfeeding help, insurance coverage for visits, what I can and cannot help with, what my personality is like, and more!

 I am an International Board Certified Lactation Consultant (IBCLC) with a master’s degree in human lactation.
-I have been doing home lactation visits for 5 years and I also work on the maternity floor of a large local hospital as a lactation consultant.
+I have been working in lactation with local families since 2013 and I also worked maternity floor of a large local hospital as a lactation consultant.

 I have extensive additional training in the areas of oral function, tongue tie, oral habilitation of the breastfeeding dyad, cranial nerve dysfunction in the precrawling infant, infant massage, and am a certified TummyTime!
 Method instructor.